Dear Shareholders,

 CORPORATE SOCIAL RESPONSIBILITY

-During the year under review, the provisions of Section 135 of the Companies Act, 2013 are applicable to the Company.
-The Annual Report on Corporate Social Responsibility as per Rule 8 of the Companies (Corporate Social Responsibility Policy) Rules, 2014 is annexed as Annexure-X to this Report.
-Details pertaining to CSR Policy and composition of CSR Committee can be accessed from the Companys website https://www.kimiabiosciences.com/wp-content/uploads/2022/09/CSR-Policy-Kimia-V2.pdf.
+During the year under review, the provisions of Section 135 of the Companies Act, 2013 are not applicable to the Company.
+However, the Board has duly constituted CSR Committee to recommend and formulation of policy and action plan of the CSR spending..
+Details pertaining to CSR Policy and composition of CSR Committee can be accessed from the Companys website www.kimiabiosciences.com.

 The composition of the Committee is given in the table below: